f18-os/python-intro-jesusguerecab/shell/README.md

 ~~~

 # Known Errors #
-Cannot do both redirects, change directory, and change environmental variables at the same time
+Cannot do redirects, change directory, and change environmental variables at the same time